The Film Bunch is run entirely by volunteers

 After graduating in Media Studies and completing a one-year filmmaking programme, Shaz went on to become a freelance film editor.
 Being hard-of-hearing, she relies on captions and noticed the lack of it at film events, so she set up The Film Bunch to bring everyone together, whether they need captions or not.

 Shaz is a fan of making tribute videos - if you want one, you'll have to get on her good side!
-When she's not editing or planning events for you guys, she's doodling, taking photos of abandoned things or rewatching It's Always Sunny in Philadelphia.
+When she's not editing or planning events, she's doodling, taking photos of abandoned things or rewatching It's Always Sunny in Philadelphia.

 Founding Member, Project Coordinator